Russian TV journalist who protested Ukraine war on-air turns up in court - KESQ

 By David Goldman, CNN Business

-A Russian state television journalist who protested the invasion of Ukraine during a live news broadcast appeared in a Moscow court Tuesday.
+A Russian state television journalist who protested the invasion of Ukraine during a live news broadcast was found guilty Tuesday of organizing an “unauthorized public event.”

+A district court in Moscow said in a statement that Marina Ovsyannikova, an editor at Channel One, had been found guilty of the “administrative offense” and had been fined 30,000 rubles ($280).

 Taking a courageous stance against Russian President Vladimir Putin and his government, Ovsyannikova on Monday protested on air, standing behind a news anchor with a sign that said: “NO WAR.”